tdwg/website/conferences/2023/instructions-for-editors/index.md

 **Editorial review _action_ flags**

 - **Revise** - recommendation generally made once both review types are completed (exception is if language review is extensive and required to complete content review).
-This flag signals that the Session Coordinator should now `Send feedback` to authors; may be an iterative process.
+This flag signals that the Volume editors should now `Send feedback` to authors; may be an iterative process.
 - **Approve** - when the last of the Track Changes and Comments are sorted and the Validation only shows the number of characters, the Session Coordinator should mark the flag for approval and record it in the abstract tracking spreadsheet.
 This will signal to the volume editors that the abstract is ready to be finalized for publication.
 - **Move** - If the abstract is not a good fit for your collection (session), but you think it might be appropriate for a different collection ([session](/conferences/2023/session-list/)) or as a poster presentation, please contact the <editor@tdwg.org> with your suggestion and we will work to get it reassigned.
 This can take place at any time before volume editors <editor@tdwg.org> approve the [abstract for submission](#approved-for-submission) (i.e., to be published).
 - **Remove** - reserved for abstracts that are duplicate or withdrawn for whatever reason.